7 Ways to Increase Pre-Owned Profits

 • Appointments

 Repairs, reconditioning, and storage charges all add to the overall cost of a vehicle.
-Keeping these costs low means a higher profit margin on each car, so getting inventory through repair and clean-up as soon as feasible is critical.
+Keeping these costs low means a higher used car dealer profit margin, so getting inventory through repair and clean-up quickly is crucial.
+As you assess areas of improvement throughout the process, consider these points:

-• Identifying steps that the dealer could skip or shorten
+• Identify steps that you could skip or shorten

-• Exploring innovative technologies to help complete tasks more quickly and efficiently
+• Explore innovative tech that help complete tasks more efficiently

-• Determining whether expensive repairs will pay off
+• Determine whether expensive repairs will pay off

 Return to All